alexzgu/karaoke_subtitle_dataset/README.md

 <h1>Purpose</h1>

-This is intended to parse publicly available karaoke-style subtitles found on YT into datasets containing timestamped tokens.
+This is intended to parse publicly available karaoke-style subtitles (<b>WebVTT format</b>) into datasets containing timestamped tokens.

 The parsing process is intended to be as simple as possible, while also retaining as much of the information present in the original data.